geoffswc/NLP-NoMoreSilence-Workshop/README.md

 ## Overview
 This repository contains workbooks demonstrating how to use AutoML tools from Google Cloud Platform to extract and analyze a document from the No More Silence Collection at the UCSF Library.

+The notebooks contain code and notes demonstrating how to use Google Cloud ML tools to extract text from a document, estimate the sentiment of the document, and categorize a document.
+The workbooks also contain some techniques for cleaning data, creating word frequency vectors, and assessing how much data has been lost during extraction.

 ## Software Requirements
 This code was written in python with Google Colab notebooks, and uses the AutoML API.
 To run the code in this repository without modification, you'll need a Google Drive account and Google Cloud Platform account.
 Both are available through the free tier at the level needed for this project.